-According to the EEOC, title I does not require employers to automatically allow employees to bring their service animals to work.
+According to the EEOC, Title I of the ADA does not require employers to automatically allow employees to bring their service animals to work.
 Allowing a service animal into the workplace is a form of reasonable accommodation.

-- No specific definition of service animal under title I - Right to request reasonable documentation that an accommodation is needed - Right to know that the animal is actually trained and what the animal does for the employee
+- No specific definition of service animal under Title I - Right to request reasonable documentation that an accommodation is needed - Right to know that the animal is actually trained and what the animal does for the employee